JabRef/JabRefOnline/README.md

 | yarn start | Start ExpressJS server in production. |
 | yarn prisma:studio | Explore data in the database using a visual editor. |

+### Workflow for editing the database schema

+1. Prototype your new feature by making the necessary changes to `schema.prisma`.
+2. Run `yarn prisma:push` to push the changes to the local database.
+3. Iterate until feature is ready.
+4. Run `yarn prisma:migrate:dev` to generate new migration based on the schema changes.

+See [Prisma documentation](https://www.prisma.io/docs/guides/application-lifecycle/prototyping-schema-db-push) for more details.

 ## Directories